 Tom bolted out of bed to join them, only moments later hollering upstairs to me as I brushed my teeth, to hurry and get outside.
 In a matter of seconds, he handed me the camera as I stood on the lanai anxious to grab a good shot of a whale they spotted breaching the surface, the steamy blow hole presenting an awe-inspiring spray.

 My heart leaped with excitement.
 Unfortunately, by the time I got outside, I’d missed a good shot but Sarah had the photo we’ve included today using her smartphone.

 I guess from now on, we’ll be up at 6:00 am looking for the spray of the whales, hoping to get more photos.
 We lined up six chairs on the patio facing the sea where we’ll all sit throughout the day looking for whales, turtles (which we spotted), and later basking in the sun.

 |A coastline view from our drive along the Red Road.|

-In 17 hours since they’ve arrived, they’ve seen the moon rise, sea turtles, a whale and a oddly, a hitchhiker which none of us had seen in quite awhile.
+In 17 hours since they’ve arrived, they’ve seen the moonrise, sea turtles, a whale, and oddly, a hitchhiker which none of us had seen in quite a while.

 |The moon early this morning.|